Download Flexera Kubernetes Inventory Agent

 ./generate.sh

-This is an interactive script that presents each option for a YAML file defining the configuration of the Flexera Kubernetes inventory agent that you require.
+This is an interactive script that presents each option for a YAML file defining the configuration of the Flexera Kubernetes Inventory Agent that you require.
 For each option, after reading the description, you may either accept the default value, or enter your preferred value, to configure each element.
-These values are read by the controller and used to correctly configure the Flexera Kubernetes inventory agent, both during initial deployment and whenever corrections to the running state are required.
+These values are read by the controller and used to correctly configure the Flexera Kubernetes Inventory Agent, both during initial deployment and whenever corrections to the running state are required.
 Most of the values in the YAML file have intelligent defaults, so that only two changes are mandatory, as described here.

-Note: Currently, only a single Flexera Kubernetes inventory agent is supported for a given cluster.
-This means that, if you already have one active within any cluster, you must merge the configuration details for Flexera Kubernetes inventory agent into your existing configuration, rather than simply creating a new YAML file.
+Note: Currently, only a single Flexera Kubernetes Inventory Agent is supported for a given cluster.
+This means that, if you already have one active within any cluster, you must merge the configuration details for Flexera Kubernetes Inventory Agent into your existing configuration, rather than simply creating a new YAML file.
 You may complete the editing process manually, if you are expert enough – use of the generate.sh script is not mandatory.
 For more information about the configuration structure and optional attributes, see Editing configuration for the Flexera Kubernetes Inventory Agent.

 The two mandatory custom values are: